You Don't Have Enough Free Space In /var/cache/apt/archives/.

 Causes of Insufficient Space in /var/cache/apt/archives/

-• Incomplete Downloads: Interrupted downloads, network problems, or power outages can leave partially downloaded packages in the archives directory.
+• Incomplete downloads: Interrupted downloads can leave partially downloaded files in the cache, consuming significant space.

-Here's a step-by-step guide to reclaim space and resolve the error:
+Here's a step-by-step approach to resolving the "insufficient space" error:

-This is the most common and safest solution.
-Use the following command:
+This is the most common and effective solution.
+The following command removes downloaded package files that are no longer needed:

 sudo apt autoremove